 Vitamins B1 and B5

-Acetylcholine is a crucial neurotransmitter essential to many important functions in your brain and body.
+Acetylcholine is a crucial neurotransmitter essential for many important functions in your brain and body.
 Imbalances can result in significant issues in areas such as memory and movement, including those that typify Alzheimer’s and Parkinson’s disease.

 Poly C, et al. The relation of dietary choline to cognitive performance and white-matter hyperintensity in the Framingham Offspring Cohort.
 Am J Clin Nutr.
 2011 Dec;94(6):1584-91.